Kiuwan logo

 Step 1: Define Objectives and Scope

-The first step is to identify which system assets need to be protected, such as core applications, confidential data, and necessary infrastructure once the team understands what needs to be protected and why, they can set clear, measurable objectives for threat modeling.
+The first step is to identify which system assets need protection, such as core applications, confidential data, and critical infrastructure.
+Once the team understands what needs to be protected and why, they can set clear, measurable objectives for threat modeling.

 Objectives should identify threats and their risks by understanding how they could impact the system.
-These objectives will set the stage for the following activities and provide a targeted approach to prioritizing threats based on business goals and resources.
+These objectives will set the stage for subsequent activities and provide a targeted approach to prioritizing threats based on business goals and available resources.

 Step 2: Assemble the Right Team